 - The Manor House gardens in Church Street.

-Sponsorship of our planters and roundabouts is available.
+Sponsorship of our planters is available.

 The Sports Forum is supported by Littlehampton Town Council and aims to act as an advisory, consultative and co-ordinating body with Sport England, Sussex County Sport Partnership, sports clubs, schools, and other interested organisations in the town.
 The Sports Forum is made up of representatives from local clubs and sports providers and it offers members the opportunity to share information and express their views on current sporting issues.
 The Forum is open to the public and there are no restrictions to the number of members and new members are always welcomed.